 Elton John Retiring: Legendary Singer Announces 300-Date Farewell Tour: See Dates

-The bitch is back, but not for long.
+The b*tch is back, but not for long.
 Elton John made a bittersweet announcement before the Grammys, saying he will retire after embarking on his final world tour.

 Sad, but true — The Rocket Man is get to hang up his platform shoes, at least from touring.
 In a press conference on Jan.
 24th, Elton John, 70, announced to his fans worldwide that he will be touring just one more time before retiring from the road.
 “It’s a way to say thank you and to go out with a bang,” he said.
 Elton announced the Farewell Yellow Brick Road Tour, a three-year global curtain call that will start in September.
 After performing two songs – “Tiny Dancer” and “I’m Still Standing” – he finally let the hammer drop and let everyone know that it’s time to hang up the fabulous glasses and his sequined-coats.
 “My priorities are my husband, my children and my family.
 I’ve been touring since I was 17…I’ve had a good run.”